Single-gate, multipartite entanglement on a room-temperature quantum register: Multipartite Entanglement with Dynamical Decoupling

 \section{Multipartite Entanglement with Dynamical Decoupling}

-DD control sequences consist of a set of $\pi$-pulses applied to the electron, interleaved with precisely-timed free-evolution periods.
-Typical DD protocols such as CPMG, XY4, and XY8 are constructed using unit sequences where an even number of $\pi$-pulses are spaced by an equal delay, $t/2$, and the unit is repeated $N$ times (Fig. \ref{fig:over_view}a).
-Due to the hyperfine interactions within the quantum register, individual nuclear qubits can be coherently controlled through the calibration of $t$ and $N$ \cite{van2012decoherence, taminiau2014universal}.
+DD control sequences consist of $\pi$-pulses applied to the electron, interleaved with precisely-timed free-evolution periods.
+Typical DD protocols are constructed using unit sequences where an even number of $\pi$-pulses are spaced by an equal delay, $t/2$, and the unit is repeated $N$ times (Fig. \ref{fig:over_view}a).
+Due to the weak hyperfine interactions, individual nuclear qubits can be coherently controlled through the calibration of $t$ and $N$ \cite{van2012decoherence, taminiau2014universal}.
 Conceptually, $t$ sets the period of electron state flips; when chosen to be in resonance with a target nuclear qubit, the DD sequence creates $X$-axis nuclear rotations.
-Moreover, depending on the type of resonance, the nuclear rotations can be conditioned on the electron's spin state, allowing for two-qubit entangling gates, or they can be unconditional, allowing for local gates in the register.
-When the sequence is far from resonance, the rotation is about the $Z$ axis.
+The resonance order, $k$, corresponds to the number of nuclear precession rotations in each period.
+As $k$ increases, resonances separate due to differences in their hyperfine coupling \cite{taminiau2012detection}.
+Depending on the type of resonance, the nuclear rotations can be conditioned on the electron's spin state, allowing for two-qubit entangling gates, or they can be unconditional, allowing for local gates in the register.

-DD sequences can also be used in a sensing context, in order to quantify the hyperfine parameters of nearby nuclear qubits \cite{taminiau2012detection, abobeih2019atomic, van2024mapping, breitweiser2024quadrupolar}.
+DD sequences can also be used to sense nearby nuclear qubits \cite{taminiau2012detection, abobeih2019atomic, van2024mapping, breitweiser2024quadrupolar}.
 In DD spectroscopy, the electron is initialized to an equal superposition state, and sequences with varying $t$ are applied to identify resonances associated with conditional nuclear rotations.
 The equation used to determine these resonance times can be found in Methods \S\ref{sec:methods_DD}.
-Typically, DD spectroscopy is performed at higher orders, $k$ (\textit{i.e.}, longer unit pulse times), where the resonances associated with individual nuclear qubits are separated from each other and the spin bath (see Fig. \ref{fig:over_view}b, "individualized order", corresponding to $k=2$).
-Well-resolved resonances can be fit to extract hyperfine couplings and nuclear rotation angles, in order to calibrate one- and two-qubit gates.
-At first order (Fig. \ref{fig:over_view}b, "parallel order", corresponding to $k=1$), the nuclear qubits' resonances generally overlap with each other and with the spin bath.
-For these reasons, first-order resonances are usually overlooked.
-However, the first-order region turns out to be ideal for realizing parallelized entangling gates.
+This is typically performed at $k\geq2$ so that individual resonances are resolved and can be fit to extract hyperfine couplings (see Fig. \ref{fig:over_view}b, ``individualized order,'' corresponding to $k=2$).
+At first order (Fig. \ref{fig:over_view}b, ``parallel order,'' corresponding to $k=1$), the nuclear qubits' resonances generally overlap with each other and with the spin bath.
+For these reasons, first-order resonances are usually overlooked, yet this region is ideal for realizing parallelized entangling gates.